Guscode/DigForWhat/README.md

 </p>

+## How To Run

+Here is a guide for using the code in this repository on your local machine.
+All the code was produced and tested on an Ubunto operating system (Version: 18.04.5 LTS (Bionic Beaver))

-## Launching the app on your own computer
+### Running the app on your own computer

 In order to launch the app on your own computer please follow these steps: <br/>
 Requirements: <br/>